refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 To generate such a tree with least nodes and smallest path, usually we generate nodes from top to bottom, and keep some index the extrem value through the constructing of the node.
 Namely, from the top, we pick the features of the node based on some value evaluation dependent on features.
 Such value evaluation includes information gain , **gini coefficient gain** and variance reduction in continuum case (ie. regression trees).
 For information gain, I have give the formula before.
 For gini coefficient, the value is defined as $$gini(X)=1-\sum_{X=x_i}p(x_i)^2$$.

 For basic introduction on decision trees algorithm, see [here](https://www.ibm.com/developerworks/cn/analytics/library/ba-1507-decisiontree-algorithm/index.html).
-For the difference between different algorithms in decision trees (ID3, C4.5, CART), see [here](https://www.zhihu.com/question/27205203).
+For the difference between different algorithms in decision trees (**ID3**, **C4.5**, **CART**), see [here](https://www.zhihu.com/question/27205203).
 The main difference is the index (information gain or its ratio or gini coefficients) and whether they can deal with continuum features (namely regression trees).

 To avoid overfitting which is common in decision tree generation, we need some algorithms on pre-pruning and post-pruning.
 Besides, early stopping and return posterior probablity instead of categories in leaves might also be helful.